mu-senpai/tech-sphere-client/README.md

 # TechSphere

 **TechSphere** is an IT/Tech-related blogging website designed to deliver a seamless and engaging user experience for tech enthusiasts.
-Built with modern web technologies, it enables users to explore, post, and interact with blogs in a visually appealing and highly functional
+Built with modern web technologies, it enables users to explore, post, and interact with blogs in a visually appealing and highly functional environment.

 ## Live Demo